 - Starting with a loaf of frozen bread dough makes the process super simple.
 Just wrap the frozen dough in plastic or place in a Zipoc bag and let the dough defrost overnight in the refrigerator.

-- I like to use a large Silpat to roll out my dough.
+- To roll out your dough and contain the flour mess, use a large Silpat (affliate link).
 I dust it with flour, roll the dough, shape and transfer to a baking sheet.
 All I have to do is fold up the silicone mat and shake off the flour over the trash can.
 Easy cleanup is a bonus.

 - Once the filling is spread on the dough, roll it over the cream cheese filling just like you were making cinnamon rolls.
 You want to avoid spreading the cream cheese mixture all the way to the top and bottom edges or it will seep out when you roll.
 The goal is to have a roll that’s the same diameter all the way across.